SciProgCentre/TurchinReg.jl/docs/src/getting_started.md

 * Model:

 To reconstruct the function we use matrix of the second derivatives as a prior information.
-Then we create solution model.
+Then we choose a solution model.

 ```julia
 omega = omega(basis, 2)